Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Mechanistic Modeling

 High-quality mechanistic modeling should balance between the model accuracy and complexity such that the resulting model can provide reliable results and be practically implemented for different purposes with ease, e.g., optimization, state estimation, and model-based control.
 High-fidelity models should have the best accuracy in theory, but these models typically entail a large number of equations and parameters.
 Simulating these model equations in real time could be challenging.
 Besides, incomplete knowledge of those parameters and associated uncertainty could negatively impact the model accuracy instead of improving it.
 On the other hand, low-fidelity models are much simpler to implement, but the model prediction might not be sufficiently accurate.

-Our goal is to select modeling strategies that can capture critical phenomena in the process and produce sufficiently accurate results while keeping the model complexity, computational cost, and number of parameters at a minimum.
-From the discussion in Sections \ref{sec:strategy_freezing}--\ref{sec:strategy_secondary} and Appendix \ref{app:Transport}, the selected modeling strategies are highlighted in Fig.~\ref{fig:ModelingStrategies}.
+Our goal is to select modeling strategies that can capture the critical phenomena in lyophilization and produce sufficiently accurate results while keeping the model complexity, computational cost, and number of parameters at a minimum.
+The resulting models should be sufficiently accurate and efficient to be used for general process design (e.g., input/output design, heat/material balance, selecting operating conditions), process optimization, state estimation, and real-time model-based control (e.g., model predictive control).
+For detailed process and equipment design, a high-fidelity model is needed, which is beyond the scope of this work.

+From the discussion in Sections \ref{ch2-sec:strategy_freezing}--\ref{ch2-sec:strategy_secondary} and Appendix \ref{app:A}, the selected modeling strategies are highlighted in Figure \ref{fig:ModelingStrategies}.
 The freezing model relies on the lumped capacity method that considers nucleation and supercooling.
 The primary drying model simulates heat transfer in 1D (vertical direction) with mass transfer incorporated as a boundary condition at the sublimation front.
 Finally, the secondary drying model captures heat transfer in 1D (vertical direction) and desorption of bound water.
 The models for continuous lyophilization developed in the subsequent sections are based on these strategies, with proper modifications for the suspended-vial configuration.
-Sections \ref{sec:ModelFreezing}, \ref{sec:Model1stDrying}, and \ref{sec:Model2ndDrying} describe the models for freezing, primary drying, and secondary drying, respectively.
-Additionally, to supplement the mechanistic understanding of the proposed models, Section \ref{sec:heattransfer} specifically discusses modeling strategies and theories underpinning convection and thermal radiation, the key heat transfer mechanisms in suspended vials.
+Sections \ref{ch2-sec:ModelFreezing}, \ref{ch2-sec:Model1stDrying}, and \ref{ch2-sec:Model2ndDrying} describe the models for freezing, primary drying, and secondary drying, respectively.
+Additionally, to supplement the mechanistic understanding of the proposed models, Section \ref{ch2-sec:heattransfer} specifically discusses modeling strategies and theories underpinning convection and thermal radiation, the key heat transfer mechanisms in suspended vials.